 Some airlines are better than others at dealing directly with customer bookings (KLM is often cited as one of the best), but most airlines will respond to customer queries via Twitter.

 Always remember there is a human on the other side of the Twitter handle and, however frustrated you may be, focus on what they can do for you rather than letting off steam.
-Warmth and humour often works well with airline twitter teams.
+Warmth and humour often works well with airline twitter teams, many of whom actually work with third party digital agencies.
 Also be careful not to disclose personal information such as frequent flyer programme numbers and booking references on public tweets.